What Should You Know About Small Group Health Insurance?

 - Determine if and how you need to offer additional health benefits: Supplemental health benefits like dental and vision coverage are usually popular among employees.
-If employees are interested in such benefits, your agent might go over options to offer these benefits through a group plan, on a voluntary basis, or let employees buy their own individual or family supplemental health plan.
+If employees are interested in such benefits, your licensed insurance agent might go over options to offer these benefits through a group plan, on a voluntary basis, or let employees buy their own individual or family supplemental health plan.

 After your assessment is complete, the licensed insurance agent may review quotes for different plans available in your area that are most suitable to your needs and budget.
 Once you narrow down your choices, the licensed insurance agent will go over the next steps to apply for coverage.